Using With flake.parts

 can be used without the devenv

-A Nix flake includes the inputs from devenv.yaml
+A Nix flake needs to consist of at least the input declarations from devenv.yaml

 . flake.lock